awsdocs/amazon-s3-developer-guide/doc_source/storage-inventory.md

 You can configure multiple inventory lists for a bucket\.
 You can configure what object metadata to include in the inventory, whether to list all object versions or only current versions, where to store the inventory list file output, and whether to generate the inventory on a daily or weekly basis\.
 You can also specify that the inventory list file be encrypted\.

 You can query Amazon S3 inventory using standard SQL by using Amazon Athena, Amazon Redshift Spectrum, and other tools such as [Presto](https://prestodb.io/), [Apache Hive](https://hive.apache.org/), and [Apache Spark](https://databricks.com/spark/about/)\.
 It's easy to use Athena to run queries on your inventory files\.
-You can use Athena for S3 inventory queries in all Regions where Athena is available\.
+You can use Athena for Amazon S3 inventory queries in all Regions where Athena is available\.

 + [How Do I Set Up Amazon S3 Inventory?](#storage-inventory-how-to-set-up)